geewjh/blackjack21/README.md

 ## Description

-This game was recreated by adding a Singaporean twist to the most widely played casino banking game in the world!
+This game was recreated by adding a Singaporean twist to the most widely played casino banking game in the world whilst not totally neglecting the western origin of it.

 ## How to play